 Crushing debt can work something like a black hole – it sucks you in and doesn't want to let you out.
 Two ingredients typically form this noxious brew: high interest rates, and minimum payments.
 In effect, it works something like owing money to a loan shark.
 You never get caught up, but instead, keep falling further and further behind.

 Bankruptcy laws were designed to carve a path out of the debt trap.
 Although bankruptcy is not for everyone, the bankruptcy system does confer two distinct advantages: an automatic stay as soon as your petition is accepted (which paralyzes your creditors), and a permanent debt discharge once you complete the terms of the bankruptcy.

 “But I can't afford to file for bankruptcy!”

 You might be surprised.
 Of course, we do realize that other local firms offer payment plans that look like a layaway plan at a department store.
 They won't file your petition until you have completed paying your legal fees.
-This, of course, defeats your purpose since a lack of money is why you came to see a bankruptcy lawyer in the first place.
-At David Holland Law, it's different; we can file your case for as little as zero money down.
+This, of course, defeats your purpose since a lack of money is why you came to see an Ellenton bankruptcy attorney in the first place.
+At David Holland Law, it's different; our trusted Ellenton bankruptcy lawyer can file your case for as little as zero money down.